Dan Janjigian

 2002 Winter Olympics, representing Armenia.
 He earned 33rd place in the two-man bobsleigh event with Yorgo Alexandrou.
 As an actor, he portrayed Chris-R in the 2003 cult film The Room.
+He ran as a candidate for Texas's 31st congressional district in the 2020 elections.

 Biography

 Early life

-Janjigian was born on April 30, 1972 in Chicago, Illinois.
+Janjigian was born on April 30, 1972, in Chicago, Illinois.
 His ancestors, ethnic Armenians from Samsun and Trabzon in modern-day Turkey, survived the Armenian genocide and subsequently emigrated to the United States.
 He was raised in Saratoga, California, his parents running an Armenian restaurant in nearby Sunnyvale.
 He graduated from Saratoga High School in 1991, later graduating with a degree in business administration from California Polytechnic State University in San Luis Obispo in 1996.
 After graduating, he worked at Microsoft for a number of years.

 2002 Winter Olympics

-Janjigian developed an interest for bobsledding after meeting Greek Olympic bobsledder John-Andrew Kambanis at a mutual friend's wedding and attending the Olympic Bobsledding School in Calgary, Alberta, Canada.
-He, along with Yorgo Alexandrou, competed in the two-man bobsleigh event at the 2002 Winter Olympics in Salt Lake City, Utah for Armenia.
+Janjigian developed an interest for bobsledding after meeting Greek Olympic bobsledder John-Andrew Kambanis at a mutual friend's wedding and attending the Olympic Bobsledding School in Calgary.
+He, along with Yorgo Alexandrou, competed in the two-man bobsleigh event at the 2002 Winter Olympics in Salt Lake City, Utah, for Armenia.
 Originally, Janjigian's brakeman was going to be Ara Bezdjian, but he had to be replaced due to a back injury.
 He then recruited a weightlifting champion from Armenia, but his visa application was cancelled in the aftermath of the September 11 attacks.
 Despite both being American citizens and Alexandrou being of Greek descent rather than of Armenian descent, they were granted Armenian residency in order to be eligible to participate.

-They notably practiced on the streets of San Jose, California on a bobsled fitted with wheels, which commentators noted was reminiscent of the famous Jamaican bobsledding team at the 1988 Winter Olympics.
+They notably practiced on the streets of San Jose, California, on a bobsled fitted with wheels, which commentators noted was reminiscent of the famous Jamaican bobsledding team at the 1988 Winter Olympics.
 This was due to the lack of a proper venue that was available for them to train in as well as financial constraints.
 They finished in 5th place in the qualifying rounds, only qualifying in their last run.
 Despite garnering media attention nationally, Janjigian and Alexandrou finished 33rd in the actual event.
+Janjigian retired from bobsledding in 2007 after crashing and dislocating his shoulder.